2021 NCAA Division I women's lacrosse tournament

 The 2021 NCAA Division I Women's Lacrosse Championship was the 39th annual single-elimination tournament to determine the national champion of Division I NCAA women's college lacrosse.
 The semifinal and championship rounds were played at Johnny Unitas Stadium in Towson, MD from May 28–30, 2021.
 All other rounds were played at campus sites, usually at the home field of the higher-seeded team, from May 14–22.
-This marked the return of the tournament after 2020 was cancelled due to the COVID-19 pandemic.
+This was the first NCAA tournament since the 2019 NCAA tournament after the 2020 edition was cancelled due to the COVID-19 pandemic.

 Tournament field

 All NCAA Division I women's lacrosse programs were eligible for this championship, and a total of 29 teams were invited to participate.
 15 teams qualified automatically by winning their conference tournaments while the remaining 14 teams qualified at-large based on their regular season records.